Adaptive Cholesky Gaussian Processes: Introduction

-In this paper, we approach the problem from a probabilistic numerics perspective \citep{hennigRSPA2015}.
+In this paper, we investigate three main questions, namely 1) how to detect the near linear trend when processing datapoints sequentially, 2) when it is safe to assume that this trend will continue , and 3) how to implement an efficient stopping strategy, that is, without too much overhead to the exact computation.
+We approach these questions from a (frequentist) probabilistic numerics perspective \citep{hennigRSPA2015}.
 By treating the dataset as a collection of independent and identically distributed random variables, we provide expected upper and lower bounds on the log-marginal likelihood, which become tight when the above-mentioned linear trend arises.
-We provide a particularly efficient algorithm for computing the bounds that leverage the intermediate computations performed by the Cholesky decomposition that is commonly used for evaluating the log-marginal likelihood.
-The bounds are therefore practically free to evaluate.
-We further show that these bounds allow us to predict \emph{when} the linear trend determines the \kschg{full-data} log-marginal likelihood, such that we can phrase an \emph{optimal stopping problem} to determine a suitable subset of the data for a particular model.
-We call our method \emph{Adaptive Cholesky Gaussian Process} (\acgp{}).
-Our approach has a complexity of $\O(M^3)$, where $M$ is the processed subset-size, inducing an overhead of $\O(M)$ to the Cholesky.
-The main difference to previous work is that our algorithm does \emph{not necessarily} look at the whole dataset.
+These bounds can be evaluated with little computational overhead by leveraging intermediate computations performed by the Cholesky decomposition that is commonly used for evaluating the log-marginal likelihood.
+We refer to our method as \emph{Adaptive Cholesky Gaussian Process} (\acgp{}).
+Our approach has a complexity of $\O(M^3)$, where $M$ is the processed subset-size, inducing an overhead of $\O(M)$ to the Cholesky decomposition.
+The main difference to previous work is that our algorithm does \emph{not necessarily} look at the whole dataset, which makes it particularly useful in settings where the dataset is so large that even linear-time approximations are not tractable.
+When a dataset contains a large amount of redundant data, \acgp allows the inference procedure to stop early, saving precious compute---especially when the kernel function is expensive to evaluate.